Kevin Clifton: Series 17 with celebrity partners Anneka Rice & Alex Scott

-Dance tours and other professional engagements
+Stage career

+In 2010, Clifton made his musical theatre debut in Dirty Dancing The Musical at the Aldwych Theatre in London's West End, where he partnered BBC1's So You Think You Can Dance winner, Charlie Bruce.

-In August 2017, Kevin & Karen Clifton announced they would be touring the UK again in 2018 with their theatre tour 'Kevin and Karen Dance', following their first nationwide tour in 2017.
-He also played Stacee Jaxx in the 2018-19 UK Tour of Rock of Ages and in September 2022, he will star in the UK Tour of Strictly Ballroom directed by Strictly Judge Craig Revel Horwood.
-He will star as the Artilleryman in the upcoming 2022 Tour of Jeff Wayne's Musical Version of The War of the Worlds from March to April.
+Clifton played Stacee Jaxx in the 2018-19 UK Tour of Rock of Ages.
+From March to April 2022, he starred as the Artilleryman in the tour of Jeff Wayne's musical version of The War of the Worlds.
+In September 2022, he starred as Scott Hastings in the UK Tour of Strictly Ballroom directed by Strictly Judge Craig Revel Horwood.
+In 2023, Clifton appeared in Aladdin for a Pantomime run set for six-weeks at Canterbury's Marlowe Theatre.

+Clifton is currently starring as Billy Flynn in the 2024-25 UK tour of Chicago.

 Personal life

 Clifton grew up in the small North East Lincolnshire town of Waltham, attending the East Ravendale Primary school, where he was notable for his Michael Jackson impressions.
 He later attended Caistor Grammar School, doing well academically before choosing to pursue his dance career rather than attend the sixth form.

 Clifton has been married three times.
 His first marriage was to a dance partner when he was 20 years old.
 He then married professional dancer Clare Craze.
-They split up in 2010 and their divorce was finalised in 2013.
+They split up in 2010, and their divorce was finalised in 2013.
 He then married fellow professional dancer Karen Hauer, having proposed to her on her birthday, on stage during a performance of Burn the Floor.
 They wed on 11 July 2015.
 On 15 March 2018, Clifton confirmed he and Karen Hauer were no longer together romantically.

 In 2019, it was confirmed that Clifton was dating his most recent Strictly Come Dancing celebrity partner Stacey Dooley.
-It was announced via Twitter on 26 August 2022 that they were expecting their first child together.
-In January 2023, Dooley gave birth to their daughter named Minnie.
+In January 2023, Dooley gave birth to their daughter.

+In June 2023, Clifton appeared on BBC One's Who Do You Think You Are?, where he discovered he was a direct descendant of Matooskie, an Indigenous Canadian woman.

+Clifton supports Scunthorpe United and attends games when he can.